skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/PuttingTogether/Week1.md

 __Follow up after the meeting.__ After the meeting, make sure to send out a meeting summary featuring the meeting notes and any action items.

+## Work Breakdown Structure (WBS)
+A WBS is a deliverable-oriented breakdown of a project into smaller components.
+It’s a tool that sorts the milestones and tasks of a project into a hierarchy, in the order they need to be completed.

+__Steps to build a WBS__

+1. Start with the high-level, overarching project picture.
+Brainstorm with your team to list the major deliverables and milestones.
+Example: Imagine you are planning a company event.
+Your major milestones might include categories like “secure venue,”  “finalize guest logistics,” and “establish agenda.”

+2. Identify the tasks that need to be performed in order to meet those milestones.
+Example: You could break a milestone like “secure venue” down into tasks like “research venues,” “tour and decorate space,” “make down payment,” and so on.

+3. Examine those tasks and break them down further into sub-tasks.
+Example: You could break down a task like “tour and decorate space” further into sub-tasks like “organize decorating committee,” “purchase decorations,” “assign decorating responsibilities,” and so on.

 ## Milestones
 * Create milestones from the project as a whole